schriste6/bikesharing/README.md

 Bikesharing is growing in popularity.
 It offers people an extra transportation choice for short trips.
 It is a healthy option and builds in exercise and fun.
 Maybe saving the planet one bike ride at a time - leave the car in the garage, or maybe not own own at all.

 Additional visualizations to help understand the business model might be:
 1. Seasonal impact - August is warm, January is not.
+How does local weather/seasons impact rides?
 2. E-bikes - do bikesharing companies that offer e-bikes attract more female riders?